MikronT/FIllICS/README.md

 To use the program just open it

-1. Double-click on the program JAR file
-2. Set your preferences
+1. Set your teacher or group and time limits
+2. Request schedule from the server
+3. Filter results
+4. Export schedule
-3. Import a generated ICS file into your calendar app
+5. Import a generated ICS file into your calendar app

 You can also set up some exclude patterns adding `map_subjects.txt` and `map_types.txt` near the JAR.
 Use the following syntax